davmac314/dinit/README.md

 process that is registered as a scripted service).

 A _bgprocess_ service is a mix between a process service and a scripted service.
-A command is used to start the service, and once started, the process ID is expected to be available in a file which Dinit can then read.
+A command is used to start the service, which then forks to create the daemon process; the process ID of this daemon process is expected to be made available in a file which Dinit can then read, before the original process terminates.
 Many existing daemons can operate in this way.
-The process can only be supervised if Dinit runs as the system "init" (PID 1), or can otherwise mark itself as a subreaper (which is possible on Linux, FreeBSD and DragonFlyBSD) - otherwise Dinit can not reliably know when the process has terminated.
+The process can only be supervised if Dinit runs as the system "init" (PID 1), or can otherwise mark itself as a subreaper (which is possible on Linux, FreeBSD and DragonFlyBSD) - otherwise Dinit cannot reliably notice the process terminating.

 An _internal_ service is just a placeholder service that can be used to describe a set of dependencies.
 An internal service has no corresponding